It is easy to see why homeowners opt for shingles for roofing. Shingles are not that pricey if compared to other roofing options.

 Conventional roof slope

-The standard roof slope tends to measure beyond 4-12 inches.
-Roof shapes may vary a lot depending on the slope measure.
+The standard roof slope tends to exceed 4-12 inches.
+Roof shapes may vary greatly depending on the slope measurement.
 This type of roofing easily fulfills the building code.
 However, a homeowner must take extra measures to prevent water from running down too quickly.
 It is especially applied on a very steep slope.

 As you can see, constructing a shingle roof is not that simple.
 There are measurements to be taken, so planning becomes quite important.
-It will be helpful to work together with an experienced consultant despite how easy DIY shingle installation is.
+Despite how easy DIY shingle installation is, it will be helpful to work with an experienced consultant.

 Luckily, there are special apps that can help measure slope.
-Manufactured shingles also come with a chart that includes the minimum roof slope for shingles.
+Manufactured shingles also come with a chart that includes the minimum roof slope.